CiscoDevNet/terraform-provider-dcnm/website/docs/r/vrf.html.markdown

 * `name` - (Required) name of Object VRF.
 * `fabric_name` - (Required) fabric name under which VRF should be created.
+* `segment_id` - (Optional) VRF-Segment id.
+This field is auto-calculated if not provided.
+However while creating multiple VRFs in the same plan use this field to reserve the VRF id to avoid any conflicts due to concurrent execution.
 * `vlan` - (Optional) vlan Id for the VRF.
 * `vlan_name` - (Optional) vlan name for the VRF.
 * `description` - (Optional) description for the VRF.